franciscozorrilla/EMBOMicroCom/exercises/exercise_1.md

 ## 💎 Discussion questions

+* What are GEMs and how can they be used?
 * How many reactions and metabolites are present in the yeast model?
 What about the bacterial model?
 * How were these models reconstructed?
 To what extent is there metabolic compartmentalization?
 * What classes of metabolites are present in the media compositions?
 What is different across the media variations?